RESEARCH PROJECT | 2021 - 2025

 The next step in dealing with colonial collections

-Pressing Matter was initiated as part of the long-standing collaboration between the NMVW and the VU and is led by Prof. Dr. Wayne Modest, director of the Research Center for Material Culture of the NMVW, and professor by special appointment at the VU on behalf of the NMVW.
+Pressing Matter was initiated as part of the long-standing collaboration between the NMVW and the VU and is led by Prof. Dr. Wayne Modest, Director of Content of the National Museum of Worldcultures & Wereldmuseum, Rotterdam and director of the Research Center for Material Culture, and professor by special appointment at the VU on behalf of the NMVW.
 “Conducting provenance research is extremely important in the debates around collections from the colonial period, and goes beyond looted art alone,” said Modest.
 “This was recently confirmed by the Dutch Council for Culture in its advisory report.
 Following our earlier initiatives on how to deal with collections collected in the colonial period, we are now taking the very important next step in this process, together with our partners. ”

 Cultural and societal value